LLNL/magpie/doc/README.hadoop.md

    If you are not concerned about data persisting between jobs, you may also consider using the MAGPIE_ONE_TIME_RUN option to always force HDFS paths to be different for each job.
 This setting may be particularly useful if you initially running tests/experiments on CPU counts, node counts, settings, etc. and want to run many jobs in parallel.

-Q: What should HDFS replication be?
+### What should HDFS replication be?

-A: The scripts in this package default to HDFS replication of 3 when HDFS over Lustre is done.
-If HDFS replication is > 1, it can improve performance of your job reading in HDFS input b/c there will be fewer network transfer of data (i.e. Hadoop may need to transfer "non-local" data to another node).
+   The scripts in this package default to HDFS replication of 3 when HDFS over Lustre is done.
+If HDFS replication is > 1, it can improve the performance of your job reading in HDFS input b/c there will be fewer network transfer of data (i.e. Hadoop may need to transfer "non-local" data to another node).
 In addition, if a datanode were to die (i.e. a node crashes) Hadoop has the ability to survive the crash just like in a traditional Hadoop cluster.

    The trade-off is space and HDFS writes vs HDFS reads.
-With lower HDFS replication (lowest is 1) you save space and decrease time for writes.
+With lower HDFS replication (lowest is 1) you save space and decrease the time for writes.
 With increased HDFS replication, you perform better on reads.

-Q: What if I need to upgrade the HDFS version I'm using.
+### What if I need to upgrade the HDFS version I'm using.

-A: If you want to use a different Hadoop version than what you started with, you will have to go through the normal upgrade or rollback precedures for Hadoop.
+   If you want to use a different Hadoop version than what you started with, you will have to go through the normal upgrade or rollback precedures for Hadoop.

    With Hadoop versions 2.2.0 and newer, there is a seemless upgrade path done by specifying "-upgrade" when running the "start-dfs.sh" script.
 This is implemented in the "upgradehdfs" option for HADOOP_MODE in the launch scripts.

 Pro vs Con of HDFS over Lustre/NetworkFS vs. Posix FS (e.g. rawnetworkfs, etc.)